NAIL FUNGUS ON TOES AND FINGERS

 Sometimes a nail fungus is also a first indication of a new systemic disease such as diabetes mellitus or a circulatory disorder.
 That is why it is important to consult a doctor when you detect any changes in your nails.
 Book an appointment

 Usually, a lot of patience is needed for an accurate diagnosis of a fungal culture.
 It can take up to six weeks for a result to be available from the laboratory.

 With the brand new pathogen-specific method of EUROArray Dermatomycosis, this can be achieved within a few days.
 The findings are received promptly and therapy can be started quickly.
 A molecular biological method (PCR) is used here, in which one can even obtain information about the sources of infection and the carriers of the fungus (e.g. human or animal carriers).
 This can be an important success factor for the subsequent targeted therapy.

 As the first practice in Austria, we are pleased to offer you the opportunity to know within a few days whether a fungus is present.
-We will start offering this from March 2021.

 This diagnostic method can also be used for other fungal diseases.
 In this way, pathogens can be quickly identified and treated on every part of the body (e.g. fungal infections on the face).